gaia-dpci/GaiaXPy/docs/source/installation.rst

     pip3 --version

 You should see a Python version at the end of the output of these commands.
+E.g.: :python:`python 3.8`.

 To install GaiaXPy from PyPI, simply run: